Table of contents

 Maintained nursery schools have decades of experience in working with multiple agencies and different professional teams so they can meet children’s needs in terms of health, housing, social care and poverty.

 They have the highest proportion of children with SEND (Special Educational Needs and Disabilities).
-In 2023, 29% of children in maintained nursery schools had SEND.
+In 2023, 29% of children in these settings had SEND.
 This compares to 12% of all other providers and 6% of childminders.

 - Being located in the school will make the transition from nursery to school a lot easier and smoother for children as they will remain in familiar surroundings.